BAJAJ FINSERV DIRECT LIMITED

 Details Required for Closing a Demat Account

-To close a Demat account, you need to submit a duly filled account closure form along with key documents.
-Here's what you'll typically need:
+To close a Demat account, you must submit a duly filled closure form along with essential documents.
+The required details typically include:

 Things to do Before You Close Your Demat Account

-You must sell or transfer all shares or holdings to another demat account.
-Accounts with holdings cannot be closed directly.
+All shares or holdings must be sold or transferred to another Demat account, as accounts with holdings cannot be closed directly.

 Keep copies of transactions and holding statements from your DP for future reference.

-If your trading and demat accounts are connected, ensure the trading account is also closed to avoid future charges.
+Where trading and Demat accounts are linked, closure of the trading account may also be required to prevent additional charges.
 If your shares are in a frozen pool account or belong to a delisted company, your account can only be closed after the pool account is unfrozen or the company’s ISIN becomes active.

 For transferring securities, you will need to fill out a DIS, which is available from your DP.